Instructor Use of Computer Classroom Facilities

 A lab attendant will prop open the door to the drop-in in the morning.
 Instructors or staff will need a Fob or Prox Card and an alarm code to open this room outside of normal lab hours.

 This room is dedicated for Community Learning classes and any other use must first be approved by that department.
 When classes are not in session the door remains locked and shut.
-If you teach in this room you will need a fob from Campus Services,which you can ask your department administrative assistant to request for you.
-You will also need the alarm code from the Computer Lab Supervisor The doors remain unlocked for about 60 seconds when swiped and it is ok for them to be propped open during class.
-If you have a one time event Campus Public Safety will open the door.
+If you teach in this room you will need a fob from Campus Services, which you can ask your department administrative assistant to request for you.
+You will also need the alarm code from Campus Public Safety.
+If you have a one time event, you can schedule with Campus Public Safety to open the door.

 Dedicated Drop-in Computer Lab Room 200

 Lab attendants will open the doors to the drop-in computer lab Rm.
-200 in the morning at 7:30 a.m.
+200 in the morning.
 Instructors do not need a room key, Fob or Prox Card or an alarm code if they are only using the upstairs computer classrooms located inside of Room 200 during normal lab hours.

 It is the responsibility of the instructors teaching in rooms 200A, B, C or D to monitor the drop-in area if their class goes past lab closing time.
 Students should not be using the Pioneer drop-in computer lab if a lab attendant is not on duty!